 And if you’re still unsure, don’t worry.
 We’re here to tell you everything you need to know about cornrow braids and answer all the questions you’ve always wanted to ask.

 Your definitive guide to cornrow hairstyles is just a scroll away…

 What are cornrows?

-It can be rather confusing when the terms cornrows, canerows, and more recently, boxer braids, are used interchangeably.
+It can be rather confusing when the terms cornrows and canerows are used interchangeably.
 But no need to panic: they’re basically all the same thing.
 Cornrow looks are a type of flat plait that originates from Africa and the Caribbean.

 As you may have guessed, the name comes from their appearance, similar to rows of cane or corn.
-And when someone refers to cornrows as boxer braids, they’re simply referencing the hairstyle of Maggie Fitzgerald (played by Hillary Swank) in the film Million Dollar Baby.
+However, just to make things even more confusing, you might hear people refer to two cornrows as boxer braids.
+This is because it’s become a firm fave with female boxers (remember Maggie Fitzgerald played by Hillary Swank in the film Million Dollar Baby?).

 Why is everyone talking about them?